merberg-ai/python_sd_meta_reader/README.md

 - ## 📝 License

+## Graphical User Interface (GUI)

+- Alongside the command-line tool, this project also includes a graphical user interface for inspecting image metadata.
+The GUI makes it easy to drag-and-drop, preview, and export extracted information without touching the terminal.

+- Features

+- Image preview + metadata view: See the source image on the left and the extracted JSON/summary on the right.

+- Flexible input:

+- Pass an image path on the command line (python sd_meta_extract_gui.py myimage.png)

+- Or simply drag and drop a .png/.jpg onto the window

+- Or use the Load button / File → Open menu

+# Save / Export:

+- Save creates a .json sidecar file next to the image

+- Export JSON… lets you pick a custom filename and location

+- Settings tab:

+- Adjust maximum prompt length in summaries

+- Enable/disable automatic sidecar saving on load

+- Optionally rebuild missing JPEG metadata from sibling PNG files

+- Configure which file extensions appear in the Open dialog

 MIT License.
 Do whatever you want, just don’t blame me if zombies eat your files. 🧟